Continuity of Functional Transducers: A Profinite Study of Rational Functions: Deciding continuity for transducers

 \subsection{Deciding continuity for group varieties}

 \reutschu showed in~\cite{reutenaeur-schutzenberger95} that a rational function is $\vG$_continuous iff it is $\vG$_realizable.
 Since this is proven effectively, it leads to the decidability of $\vG$_continuity.
-In Proposition~\ref{prop:transtocont}, we saw that the right-to-left statement also holds for $\vGsol$; we now show that the left-to-right statement holds for all group varieties $\cV$ that contain $\vGnil$.
+In Proposition~\ref{prop:transtocont}, we saw that the right-to-left statement also holds for $\vGsol$; we now show that the left-to-right statement holds for all group varieties $\cV$ that contain $\vGnil$---this odd-looking condition on \(\cV\) is here to ensure that the \emph{free group} is embedded, in a precise sense, in~$\cV$~\cite[\S~6.1.9]{robinson95}.
 As in~\cite{reutenaeur-schutzenberger95}, but with sensibly different techniques, we show that $\cV$_continuous transducers are plurisubsequential.
 The Syncing Lemma will then imply that such transducers are $\cV$_transducers.
-Both properties rely on the following normal form: \begin{lem} Let $\tau$ be a transducer.
-An equivalent transducer $\tau'$ can be constructed by adjoining some codeterministic automaton to $\tau$ so that for any states $p, q$ of $\tau'$:
+Both properties rely on an omnibus normal form which uses the three following notions: \begin{defi} \begin{itemize} \item A transducer \(\tau\) is \emph{utilitarian} if for any two states \(p, q\):

-Alternatively, the ``dual'' property can be ensured, adjoining a deterministic automaton to $\tau$, so that for any states $p, q$ of $\tau'$:

-\end{lem} \begin{proofof}{Lemma~\ref{lem:nf}} We show the first property, its dual being proved similarly.
-We construct the required transducer in three steps.

-\proofstep{Step 1} For any state $q \in Q$, write $R_q = \{w \mid q.w \in F\}$.
-Let $M_{q,q'}$ be a deterministic automaton recognizing the \emph{reverse} of $R_q \cap R_{q'}$ (that is, the language consisting of the reverse of each word therein), and define $M'$ as the Cartesian product of all $M_{q,q'}$'s.
-Finally, let $M$ be the reverse of $M'$.